 For inspirations on your next kitchen style, have a look at our kitchen design ideas.

-8. Select the Splashback
+Select The Splashback

 Finalise splashback colour once cabinetry and benchtop are installed.
 This is an opportunity where you can be bold with colour or texture.

 If you are using a glass splashback always insist on a colour glass sample before signing off.